mablack/cordova-diagnostic-plugin/README.md

 ### permissionStatus constants

 Both Android and iOS define constants for requesting and reporting the various permission states.

-These are defined under `cordova.plugins.diagnostic.permissionStatus` and used by various methods on Android and iOS when requesting or checking permissions.
+    cordova.plugins.diagnostic.permissionStatus

 #### Android

 The following permission states are defined for Android:

-- `permissionStatus.NOT_REQUESTED` - App has not yet requested access to this permission.
+- `NOT_REQUESTED` - App has not yet requested access to this permission.
 App can request permission and user will be prompted to allow/deny.
-- `permissionStatus.GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.
+- `GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.
-- `permissionStatus.DENIED` - User denied access to this permission (without checking "Never Ask Again" box).
+- `DENIED` - User denied access to this permission (without checking "Never Ask Again" box).
 App can request permission again and user will be prompted again to allow/deny again.
-- `permissionStatus.DENIED_ALWAYS` - User denied access to this permission and checked "Never Ask Again" box.
+- `DENIED_ALWAYS` - User denied access to this permission and checked "Never Ask Again" box.
 App can never ask for permission again.
 The only way around this is to instruct the user to manually change the permission on the app permissions settings page.